asvesj/powerflex-csi/README.md

 <br>   - change the directory name as well
 <br>   - under the PowerFlex SDC installation section make sure you enter your MDM IPs and verified the binary location <br>
 <br> g.	‘csi-vxflex-install.yml’
-<br>   - make sure you change all ‘jono’ references to your username.
+<br>   - make sure you change all ‘jono’ references to your username
 <br>   - change the directory name as well
 <br>   - when modifying ‘secret.yaml’ you need to change the username and password to base64 <br>To do that run this command: echo -n USERNAME | base64 and echo -n PASSWORD | base64 and replace the output. <br>
 <br>  h. ‘myvalues.yaml’
-<br>   - replace the existing PowerFlex parameters with your PowerFlex system. <br>
+<br>   - replace the existing PowerFlex parameters with your PowerFlex system <br>

-5. Zip all the files under the /demo/ directory named demo.zip.
+5. Zip all the files under the /demo/ directory named demo.zip
-6. Run ‘terraform init’ so it will download the right provider to execute the code.
+6. Run ‘terraform init’ so it will download the right provider to execute the code
 7. If you want to test your Terraform code you can run ‘terraform plan’ and if there any errors, it will tell you what you need to do to correct them.
-8. When ready run ‘terraform apply -auto-approve’ and Terraform will build the VMs and upload the demo.zip file to the Rancher host.
+8. When ready run ‘terraform apply -auto-approve’ and Terraform will build the VMs and upload the demo.zip file to the Rancher host
-9. Once you have unzipped the demo.zip file, change to the demo folder and run ‘sh startup.sh’.
+9. Once you have unzipped the demo.zip file, change to the demo folder and run ‘sh startup.sh’
 10. When that is complete, you can run the ansible playbooks individually or you can combine all the playbooks under one yml file <br>To run all the playbooks, execute the following: ‘ansible-playbook -i hosts deployment.yml’
 11. If the playbook has successfully finished, next step is to log in to the Kubernetes Master host <br>Switch from root to your user <br>Go to the /csi-vxflex/helm/ directory and run ‘./install.vxflex’
 12. Once the plugin is installed, next step is to create a Cassandra pod